GUIDE 2025

 Why is Document Control Required?

-The purpose of document control is to ensure that documentation is trusted by users.
-Document control is required to ensure that organizational documents are
+The purpose of document control is to ensure that users trust the documentation.
+Document control ensures that organizational documents are:

-- Created after going through the proper review and approvals process.
+• Created after going through the proper review and approval process.

 Document control also creates auditable records of document creation, modification, and exchange.